Blood clots and pregnancy

 - Fetal heart rate monitoring (also called a nonstress test or NST).
 This test checks your baby’s heart rate in the womb and sees how the heart rate changes when your baby moves.
 Your provider uses this test to make sure your baby’s getting enough oxygen.

 During pregnancy your provider may give you a blood thinner called heparin (low-molecular weight heparin or unfractionated heparin).
+If you have APS, your provider may instruct you to take heparin along with low-dose aspirin.
 Your provider also may refer you to a hematologist.
 This is a doctor who treats blood conditions.